Free of Substance Abuse

 Importance of a Support System During Recovery from Substance Abuse

 When a family member is addicted to a substance, one has to become more educated about the disease as it has the ability to impact the lives of those around them.
 To say the least, it is tumultuous!
-The best way to deal with it is to enlist the support of seasoned professionals at a New Jersey drug treatment center, who can take their loved one through the recovery process.
+The best way to deal with it is to enlist the support of seasoned professionals at a New Jersey drug rehab clinic, who can take their loved one through the recovery process.
 Once the individual addicted to a substance has chosen to seek help, the first step is to address the withdrawal they will likely go through such as tremors, chills, abdominal pain, body aches, irritability, nausea and vomiting to name a few.
 This is one of the reasons why individuals who want to genuinely quit abusing drugs or alcohol go back to using.

 When this happens, time and again, friends and family will watch as their loved one’s life falls apart right in front of their eyes.
 This happens because the individual afflicted by the disease of addiction does not get the right kind of help that can lead them to sobriety.
 Family or friends of the individual addicted to drugs or alcohol are unable to understand what the person is going through physically or psychologically.
 This is the reason it is important for the family to get educated about the disease of addiction by reaching out to addiction treatment professionals.
 This will help them understand that addiction is a chronic disease, much like diabetes, and it affects the mental and physical health of the individual afflicted by this disease.